rsms/node-imagemagick/README.md

 ```

 ### crop(options, callback) ###
-Convenience function for resizing and cropping an image. _crop_ uses the resize method, so _options_ and _callback_ are the same. _crop_ uses _options.srcPath_, so make sure you set it :) Using only _options.width_ or _options.height_ will create a square dimensioned image.
-Gravity can also be specified, it defaults to Center.
-Available gravity options are [NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast]
+Convenience function for resizing and cropping an image. _crop_ uses the resize method, so _options_ and _callback_ are the same. _crop_ uses _options.srcPath_, so make sure you set it :) Using both _options.width_ and _options.height_ will create a square-dimensioned image; using only _options.width_ or _options.height_ will create a proportionately-dimensioned image.
+Gravity can also be specified; it defaults to Center.
+Available gravity options are [NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast].

 Example: